Viniski/-RealMadryt.pl-by-Viniski-backend/README.md

 Fullstack application inspired by realmadryt.pl.
 The application front was written using React.js.
 While the back end was written using Node.js, Express.js and the data was stored in the MongoDB database.

-This repository contains the back end part of the my application.
-You can find the front end here: https://github.com/Viniski/RealMadryt.pl-by-Viniski-frontend

 ## :wrench: Descriptions and Technical

 - The back end of the application was built, the API connecting to the front end was designed in accordance with the REST standard.